-John (David) Pierce was born in Cantley, a village on the Norfolk Broads, to welsh speaking North Wales family.
+John (David) Pierce was born in Cantley, a village on the Norfolk Broads, to a welsh speaking North Wales family.
 David went to Norwich School (Nelson’s school) as a boarder, which he describes as very similar to Truro School.

 At the end of the war, having just left school, he was commissioned as an infantry officer in the Royal Welsh Fusiliers, Wales’s Senior Regiment, serving in Jamaica, Bermuda, Germany, Malaya, Singapore, Cyprus (United Nations), then as second in command in Aden and Hong Kong.
 During this time, he met a Cornish girl by the name of Jeanette (Jean) Brewer.
 The couple married and had two children; Michael CO79 and Christina.